 Conservative treatment of acute uncomplicated appendicitis in the pediatric population is legitimate and not insufficient compared to surgery.
-Moreover, in certain aspects such as shorter hospital stay and lower financial burden, it seems to be superior.
-However, considering the limitations of our study, for our future research we should consider expanding the sample size and try to determine factors
+Moreover, in certain aspects such as shorter hospital stays and lower financial burden, it seems to be superior.
+However, considering the limitations of our study, for our future research we should consider expanding the sample size and try to determine factors that could predict the safety of both, conservatively and operatively treated children.